Hastings against War

 The following have still not signed: India, North Korea and Pakistan.
 All three have carried out nuclear test explosions since 1996.

 The 2017 Treaty on the Prohibition of Nuclear Weapons (TPNW) was adopted by 122 Member States of the United Nations on 7 July 2017.
 It was opened by the Secretary General of the United Nations, for signature, on 29th September 2017.
-It forbids states to acquire, produce, station, deploy, use or threaten to use nuclear weapons.

 On 24th October 2020 the Treaty just reached the 50 ratifications needed for entry into force!
 90 days later - on 22 January 2021 - the TPNW entered into force and became binding international law!